 If you have ever worked with an attorney, you know that any phone call, email, or minute that he or she puts into a case is billed.
 Attorneys bill at an hourly rate, and it is not cheap.
 One phone call can truly cost you hundreds of dollars!
 If you exceed the amount of the deposit or retainer paid upfront, you will be expected to pay additional funds to cover all the charges.
 Some agencies work the same way and will bill based on the work provided.
 Other agencies will charge you a total sum and you do not have to worry about billable hours throughout the process.
 Regardless of who you work with, this is typically one of the most expensive items to budget for.

 These are additional fees associated with the courts and not directly related to an attorney.
-These fees are pretty set for every situation, but it may vary based on state, county, court, etc. Included in this would be filing fees, court reporters, birth certificate, and putative father registries.
-Even though this does not include a lot of information, this can still quickly add up to a couple thousand dollars.
+These fees are pretty set for every situation, but they may vary based on state, county, court, etc. Included in this would be filing fees, court reporters, birth certificates, and putative father registries.
+Even though this does not include a lot of information, this can still quickly add up to a couple of thousand dollars.

 This item will vary greatly and may be very little or cost you thousands of dollars.
 If your adoption is taking place close to home, this expense would be minimal.
 The farther away from home you are adopting, the more expensive travel arrangements will cost.
 Not only do you need to account for transportation to and from the location of birth, but if you are adopting out of state or country, you will be expected to stay for a few days, weeks, or months!
 You will need to follow the requirements and budget for any daily expenses for you and your family.